Diminished Value Claim: Arizona

 Third-Party Diminished Value Claim: Yes

-First-Party Diminished Value Claim: No, if you caused the accident, you aren’t eligible
+First-Party Diminished Value Claim: No, if you caused the accident, you aren’t eligible.

 AZ Property Damage Minimum Limits: $15,000 in coverage

-Uninsured Motorist Coverage for Diminished Value: No, this coverage is not offered in Arizona
+Uninsured Motorist Coverage for Diminished Value: No, this coverage is not offered in Arizona.

 Underinsured Motorist Coverage for Diminished Value: No